 Porter assists in all aspects of the program from handling travel plans to recruiting.
 Carolina brought in the No. 3 recruiting class for the 2012 season, and the following year's class was tabbed No. 4 in 2013 and most recently the 2015 group was ranked seventh in the nation.

-His seven years with the Carolina program is likely unmatched by any other former player turned coach in Tar Heel history.
-His resume includes the aforementioned two national titles in 2001 and 2011, and seven NCAA Tournament appearances.
+Porter’s eight years with the Carolina program is likely unmatched by any other former player turned coach in Tar Heel history.
+His resume includes the aforementioned two national titles in 2001 and 2011, and eight NCAA Tournament appearances.

 Porter has been a member of three Atlantic Coast Conference regular season championship clubs, and two ACC Tournament title teams as well.

 While at Charlotte Country Day, Porter helped groom an all-state selection, a pair of all-region honorees and six all-conference award winners.